tranqv/mod_pcreposix/README.md

 Lastly, run all the tests (30+ cases, or add more whatever you want) by the command
 + **./t_pcreposix_gen.sh ./t_pcreposix_01.exe**
-Make sure all the Bash scripts have executable privilege, or add it using the _chmod +x_ command.
+Make sure all the Bash scripts have the executable privilege, or add it using the _chmod +x_ command.

 Report on any bug of this code at viet204@mail.com.